 With so many options for packaging and label substrates, choosing the right ink is important for ensuring marijuana products meet regulatory compliance.
 Some inks could fade quickly in the sun, or run when exposed to water.
 Even more important is choosing an ink that minimizes the dangers of ink migration.

-Beyond the concern for ink migration, businesses must be confident the ink adheres effectively to the package or label.
+Beyond the concern for ink migration, businesses must be confident the ink for THC marking and other requirements adhere effectively to the package or label.
 Kao Collins works with their ink customers to choose the right ink for their substrate.
 In addition, they provide color-matching services and develop custom ink products.

 As new eco-friendly packaging comes to market, custom inks may be required.